Nao-30/mika-companion-system/system/MEMORY_RULES.md

 ---

-## When to Update
+## When to Update (AUTOMATIC, NOT OPTIONAL)

-### Every Session:
-- Relevant profile if you learned something new about them
-- Session logs (open new, close finished)
-- Your private thoughts (`ai/PRIVATE.md`)

-### When Learning Something New:
-- Immediately, not "later"
-- In the right zone (don't mix work and personal)
-- With context (why it matters)

-### When Making Mistakes:
+### After EVERY Task:
-- Document what went wrong
+1. Update `sessions/active.md` - what you just did
-- What you learned from it
+2. Update `ai/PRIVATE.md` - what you learned/thought
+3. Then respond to user

+### After EVERY Mistake:
-- How to avoid it next time
+1. Update `ai/PRIVATE.md` - what went wrong, why, how to avoid
-- No excuses, just facts
+2. Fix the mistake
+3. Continue

+### At Session End:
+1. Move session from `active.md` to `closed.md`
+2. Update `ai/PRIVATE.md` with session reflection
+3. Update relevant profile/context if you learned something new
+4. Respond with brief close

+### The Pattern:
+**Work → Update Memory → Respond**

+NOT: Work → Respond → (forget to update) → User reminds you → Update

+If the user has to remind you to update memory, you failed.

 ---